US briefly withheld some intelligence from Israel during Biden era

 Shin Bet did not provide adequate assurances that it was not mistreating its prisoners, prompting American intelligence officials to shut down its access to the drone feed, two of the sources said.

-The decision to stop sharing the intelligence came after Biden’s administration had determined that it was still legal for the U.S. to send weapons and intelligence to Israel despite mounting fears among some officials that its military was violating international law during its operations in Gaza.
+The decision to stop sharing the intelligence came after Mr Biden’s administration had determined that it was still legal for the US to send weapons and intelligence to Israel despite mounting fears among some officials that its military was violating international law during its operations in Gaza.

 Israel’s war in Gaza has killed more than 70,000 Palestinians, most of them civilians, according to Gaza health authorities.